deepraining/lila/docs/config.md

 ## resolveAlias

-* `desc`: Create aliases to import or require certain modules more easily.
+* `desc`: create aliases to import or require certain modules more easily.
 * `see`: [resolve-alias](https://webpack.js.org/configuration/resolve/#resolve-alias)
 * `default`: empty
 * `detail`: the base directory is `src`.